strawhat19/Whats-Your-Deal/README.md

 #### Jest & NPM Tests were used to ensure quality on this Application.

 ## Contributors
-#### The Contributors of this Application: Rakib Ahmed, Jordan Avitan
+#### The Contributors of this Application: Rakib Ahmed, Darrell Carter, Alexander Davis, James Li

 ## Contributions
 #### To contribute to this application, you can: Fork it, Clone it, Branch it!